Red Lentil Recipes

 Red Lentils with Poached Eggs

-Make it a Full Plate Meal: Enjoy your lentils with poached eggs for breakfast.
-Add 2 cups of fresh chopped spinach for more fiber.
+Make it a Full Plate Meal: Enjoy your lentils with a poached egg for breakfast.
+Power Up the meal by adding 2 cups of fresh chopped spinach for more fiber.

-75% fiber foods – onions, red lentils, diced tomatoes, fresh parsley, spinach
+75% water-fiber foods – onions, red lentils, diced tomatoes, fresh parsley, spinach

 25% foods – egg